oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 Note that two Sales entities with the second highest amount 4 exist in the input set; the entity with `ID` 3 is included in the result, because the service chose to use the `ID` property for imposing a stable ordering.
 :::

-The output set of `concat` has a mixed form consisting of the structures imposed by the two transformation sequences.

 ### <a name="Transformationgroupby" href="#Transformationgroupby">3.2.3 Transformation `groupby`</a>

 The `groupby` transformation takes one or two parameters where the second is a list of set transformations, separated by forward slashes to express that they are consecutively applied.
 If the second parameter is not specified, it defaults to a single transformation whose output set consists of a single instance of the [input type](#TypeStructureandContextURL) without properties and without entity id.

 #### <a name="SimpleGrouping" href="#SimpleGrouping">3.2.3.1 Simple Grouping</a>

 In its simplest form the first parameter of `groupby` specifies the _grouping properties_, a comma-separated parenthesized list $G$ of one or more [data aggregation paths](#DataAggregationPath) with single-valued segments.
 The same path SHOULD NOT appear more than once; redundant property paths MAY be considered valid, but MUST NOT alter the meaning of the request.
-Navigation properties and stream properties specified in grouping properties are expanded by default (see [example 68](#groupbynav)).
+Navigation properties and stream properties specified in grouping properties are expanded by default (see [example 70](#groupbynav)).

 The algorithmic description of this transformation makes use of the following definitions: Let $u[q]$ denote the value of a structural or navigation property $q$ in an instance $u$.
 A path $p_1$ is called a _prefix_ of a path $p$ if there is a non-empty path $p_2$ such that $p$ equals the concatenated path $p_1/p_2$.
 Let $e$ denote the empty path.

-The output set of the groupby transformation is constructed in five steps.
+The output set of the `groupby` transformation is constructed in five steps.
 1. [For each occurrence](#SamenessandOrder) $u$ in the input set, a projection is computed that contains only the grouping properties.
 This projection is $s_G(u,e)$ and the function $s_G(u,p)$ takes an instance and a path relative to the input set as arguments and is computed recursively as follows:
    - Let $v$ be an instance of the type of $u$ without properties and without entity id.
    - For each structural or navigation property $q$ of $u$: